 As you think about how to incorporate screen use into your family’s day, keep the AAP’s screen time guidelines in mind: they recommend no screens for children under 18 months, and an hour a day or less for children 2 to 5.
 Choose non-commercial, non-violent media that have stories that are meaningful to kids, and make sure your children know that there’s a clear beginning and end time – for example, choosing a 30 minute block in the afternoon to be nature documentary time.
 (Consider scheduling some unstructured play time after, so kids can play out everything they’ve learned about nature!)

-Looking for more information about social distancing with children older than 6?
-Watch Social Distancing as a Family: Screen Time Strategies and Resources for Parents of Children 6-12 here!
+- Social Distancing as a Family: Screen Time Strategies and Resources for Parents of Children 6-12

 Action Network Live! is a project of CCFC’s Children’s Screen Time Action Network, and brings together experts, parents, and caregivers to talk about critical issues around kids and technology.
 Learn more about joining the Network, or sign up for our email list to be notified about upcoming events!